Rapa Iti: Geography

 Its main town, Ahuréi (or Ha'uréi), lies on the southern shore of that bay, which is called the Baie d'Ahuréi.
-A smaller village, 'Area, is located on the northern shore of the bay.
+A smaller village, Area, is located on the northern shore of the bay.
 The people are Polynesian.
-Former times' warfare is indicated by 28 extant ridgetop forts.
+Former times' warfare is indicated by a series of extant ridgetop forts.
 Today Rapa is home to the Tahitian Choir, in which a third of the island's population sing traditional songs.

 Although sometimes considered part of the Austral Islands, Rapa Iti and the Bass Islands have a different geological, linguistic and cultural history.

 History

 Rapa Iti was first settled by Polynesians, most likely in the 12th century.
 Their Polynesian dialect developed into what is today the Rapa language over the centuries.
 It is believed that the depletion of natural resources on the island resulted in warfare, and the inhabitants lived in up to 14 fortified settlements (pa or pare, a type of fort; compare the Māori pā) on peaks and clifftops.
 It is considered that the oldest of these is Morongo Uta, which was developed c.
 1450–1550 AD.

 The first European to visit Rapa Iti was George Vancouver on 22 December 1791; he named the island Oparo.
 Contact with Europeans brought liquor and disease, and between 1824 and 1830 over three quarters of the natives died.
 Peruvian slavers raided the island as well.
 When a handful of their victims were returned to the island, they brought with them smallpox, which caused an epidemic.
 In 1826, there were almost 2000 inhabitants; forty years later, there were fewer than 120.

 The independent island kingdom was declared a French protectorate in 1867.
 The British established a coaling station on the island, which prompted France to formally annex it on 6 March 1881.
 Subsequently, the native monarchy was abolished and the last queen, the Daughter of Parima, was deposed on 18 June 1887.

 Thor Heyerdahl, notably, made excavations in Morongo Uta, seeking links between Rapa Iti and Rapa Nui (Easter Island).